Helium314/HeliBoard/CONTRIBUTING.md

   If your contribution contains code that is not your own, provide a link to the source.
 - **Complies with the user privacy principle HeliBoard follows**.

+A good description and small scope ("single thing") massively help with reviewing.
+Don't be surprised when your PR gets closes if you clearly / repeatedly violate these parts of the guidelines.
+If possible try to keep your changes contained, i.e. in few places as opposed to sprinkling them over many parts of the code.
+This helps with both review and maintainability of the app.

-(and leave dependency upgrades to the maintainers, unless it's an actual security issue) In addition to previous elements, HeliBoard must stick to [F-Droid inclusion guidelines](https://f-droid.org/docs/Inclusion_Policy/).
+Please leave dependency upgrades to the maintainers, unless it's an actual security issue.

-If you have difficulties implementing some functionality, you're welcome to ask for help.
-No one will write the code for you, but often other contributors can give you very useful hints.

 # Adding Layouts